drriguz/encryptions/README.md

 * AES(128bit or 256bit) in ECB or CBC mode,  with NoPadding or PKCS5Padding.
 Please be aware that if you choose `NoPadding` then you need to make sure the size of the block you're going to encrypt must be multiple of 16(which is the AES block size).
 * argon2i, argon2d, argon2id

-Also since 0.0.5 new `*Isolated` APIs are available to run in separated isolate to unblock the UI.

 ### AES example usage

 ```dart